 Applications are open to individuals who meet Deakin University’s HDR entry requirements and who are eligible to study in Australia or apply for a student visa.

 More information regarding eligibility to study at Deakin University as a higher degree research student is available at the Deakin website.

 There are a limited number of research scholarships available and depend on the research topic, funding source and other eligibility criteria.

-Currently, there are part scholarships available for the Humanitarian Leadership Programme.
+Part scholarships are available for the Graduate Certificate of Humanitarian Leadership.
 Scholarships are provided on a tiered basis, with students locally employed in target countries receiving the largest scholarships.
 Full details of the scholarships are provided at the time we recruit for each new intake.

 Prospective students for the Master of Humanitarian Assistance may be eligible for one of Deakin University’s undergraduate or postgraduate by coursework scholarships.
 A range of academic merit and access and equity scholarships are offered.